 The new service X88, Norwich to Halesworth via Poringland, is introduced

 November 2nd.
 2015.
 (Pic.
 Mike Fordham).

-We include here a few pictures of the construction of the the Trowse bypass as it is considered that this has had the biggest influence on the developement of this area.
+We include here a few pictures of the construction of the the Trowse bypass as it is considered that this has had the biggest influence on the development of this area.

 1991.
-The bulldozers move in to begin the Trowse bypass and the access to the Norwich southern bypass at the Bixley junction.
+The bulldozers move in to begin the Arminghall Lane flyover and the access to the Norwich southern bypass at the Bixley junction.
+(Pic's.Mike Fordham).

 The finished flyover 2019.
 (Pic.
 Mike Fordham).